Gemini 9A: EVA

 The Gemini spacesuit was air-cooled.
-As an astronaut's work load increased, he would began to sweat, and within the confined suit the cooling system would be overwhelmed and the visor would fog.
+As an astronaut's work load increased, he would begin to sweat, and within the confined suit the cooling system would be overwhelmed and the visor would fog.
 The astronaut would then be effectively blind because he had no way to wipe off the faceplate.
 In future Gemini EVAs, the work load of the astronauts was reduced, but it was clear that during lunar exploration, workloads could be heavy and changes were made by ensuring that the Apollo EVA suit were water cooled.
 This was accomplished with an astronaut undergarment having a network of thin tubes that circulated water near the skin.
 It was very effective and there were very few cases where astronauts used the "High" Cooling selection, even though they were working hard on the Moon's surface in 100 C sunlight.

 The EVA suit did not have any temperature probes; they had been removed to make room for additional extravehicular life support system (ELSS) equipment, thus no EVA temperature data from inside the suit was available—Cernan reported that the back of his suit was very hot.
 Postflight examination found a tear in the suit insulation which could have allowed high temperature buildups.

 Stafford said in a 1999 interview that there was a real concern that Cernan would not be able to re-enter the capsule.
 Since it would not have been acceptable for Stafford to cut Cernan loose in orbit, he stated that his plan was to make re-entry with the astronaut still attached by his umbilical.
 However, such an action would have resulted in the deaths of both men.

 As a result of Cernan's experience, the AMU never again flew on Gemini.
 It was not essential to developing technology for the Apollo Moon landing.
 Maneuvering units were not tested in space until February 1984, when a modified version called the Manned Maneuvering Unit (MMU) was flown by astronaut Bruce McCandless on Space Shuttle mission STS-41-B. The MMU used nitrogen gas propellant, which remains cold when vented.